macromorgan/odroid_go_advance_linux_android/README.md

+Note, this repository is now marked archived.
+I have been working to upstream as much as possible into mainline kernels, and you should be using those now instead of an older/unmaintained fork.

 # How do I submit patches to Android Common Kernels

 1. BEST: Make all of your changes to upstream Linux.
 If appropriate, backport to the stable releases.